Tuesday, 19th November

 Managing the Implementation of Projects for Building European University Alliances

-Managing the implementation of international projects, such as the European University Alliance, is challenging due to differing legislative, funding, and cultural contexts.
-Thus, achieving common objectives and project outputs represents a challenge for project management.
-An example is the EULiST alliance currently led by BUT.
-The presentation will share experiences from building the alliance, defining roles, coordination mechanisms, joint program accreditation, and human resource development.
+Managing the implementation of international projects, such as the European University Alliance, presents significant challenges due to differing legislative, funding, and cultural contexts.
+Achieving common objectives and project outcomes therefore requires adept project management.
+One example is the EULiST alliance, currently led by BUT.
+This presentation will share insights from building the alliance, including defining roles, establishing coordination mechanisms, achieving joint programme accreditation, and advancing human resource development.

 D3+D4